matteocrippa/awesome-conferences-database/.github/CONTRIBUTING.md

 If an item on the list no longer meets the above criteria, open an issue to have it be removed.

-When adding new items, please adhere to the following guidelines:
+When adding new conferences, please adhere to the following guidelines:

 - Search previous suggestions before making a new one, as yours may be a duplicate.
-- Make an individual pull request for each suggestion.
+- Make an individual pull request for each conference suggested.
 - Use the existing format in the JSON file
-- Put new conferences always at the bottom

 ```js
 {